About Putnam County

 Business & Licensing

 Business licensing and registration in Putnam County operates through multiple government levels.
-The Putnam County Clerk's office at 1 Courthouse Square, Greencastle, IN 46135, phone (765) 653-2648, maintains filings for assumed business names (doing business as or DBA registrations) and certain local business records.
+Putnam County Clerk's office at 1 Courthouse Square, Greencastle, IN 46135, maintains filings for assumed business names (doing business as or DBA registrations) and certain local business records.
 Businesses operating under a name other than the owner's legal name must register with the County Clerk under Indiana Code 23-15-1.
 These registrations are public records searchable at the clerk's office.

-- For formal business entity formation—corporations, limited liability companies, limited partnerships, and other statutory entities—businesses must register with the Indiana Secretary of State.
+- For formal business entity formation, corporations, limited liability companies, limited partnerships, and other statutory entities, businesses must register with the Indiana Secretary of State.

 - This database includes information on business status, registered agents, formation dates, and officers.